GamesUnlimited/highrise_doc/srs.md

    **Planned Subsystems:**

    \- Menu Screen:
    The Menu is an essential part of the UI of a Game.
-Players can start Games, access Settings and get an overview of the Game’s mechanics.
+Players can start Games, access Settings and get an overview of the Game's mechanics.

    \- Settings Screen:
    The Settings are also essential to the Game.
 The players can things like volume or the language of the Game.

    \- Defense Screen:
    After a game was started in the Menu Screen, the Defense Screen is loaded.
 Here, the defending player prepares the level for the attacking player by placing obstacles and hostile bots.

    \- Attack Screen:
    After the first player is finished placing everything, the attacking player takes over the device and the Attack Screen is loaded.
 Here, the attacking player tries to infiltrate and clear each floor of the previously prepared skyscraper.

    ## 1.3 References: